 Each wager adds to the jackpot until it’s triggered.
 Then one lucky player wins it all.
 At the time of writing, the largest online slots jackpot win in history is $19.6 million.
 The largest land-based slot win was in Las Vegas in 2003.
 An anonymous Los Angeles gambler won over $39.7 million.

 Payback refers to the average percentage return gamblers can expect to see on their slot play.

 In Nevada, the law requires slot payback percentage to be 75 percent or higher.
 Because of the competition in much of Nevada, slot payback percentages are rarely below 90 percent.

-In Arizona, where tribal gaming establishments are the only places to find legal slots, casinos are required to maintain a minimum return of 80 percent.
+In Arizona, where tribal gaming establishments are the only places to find legal slots, casinos must maintain a minimum return of 80 percent.

 The Seminole tribe dominates gaming in Florida, and similar to in Arizona, the tribe does not release payback information on any of their gaming machines.
 Applied to the dozens of non-tribal establishments, Florida regulations require all gaming machines to payback a minimum of 85 percent.
 Most of these racinos, like Pompano Park, Gulfstream, Casino Miami, or Mardi Gras all return 90 percent or more on average throughout their respective properties.

-Payback gems can be found in small places.
+Payback gems are typically found in small places.
 Towns like Wendover or Sparks, Nevada have machines that typically payback 95 to 96 percent.
 Mississippi is a great destination for high percentage payback as well.

 Evolution of slots